 When I first open up the Twitter app on my phone, I find myself scrolling straight down to the ‘in case you missed it’ feed.
 Ironically, it’s the tweets with the longest expiry date that seem to catch my attention.

-Ironically again, the hardly-expiring tweet that caught my attention recently was a link to an Alain de Botton article titled, ‘the news from without and the news from within’ (a nice quick read if you fancy it after trying to get through this).
-The point of the article was that if we continually stretch our attention outwards to external ‘drama’ that we cannot keep up with any more than we can certify our needs to know of it we, 1) cannot appreciate holistic pictures of society and, 2) lose opportunities to attend to personal dramas that are ultimately driving our attention outwards in the first place.
+Ironically again, the hardly-expiring tweet that caught my attention recently was a link to an Alain de Botton article titled, ‘the news from without and the news from within’.
+The article suggested that if we continually stretch our attention outwards to external ‘drama’ that we cannot keep up with any more than we can certify our needs to know of it we: 1) cannot appreciate holistic pictures of society and; 2) lose opportunities to attend to personal dramas that are ultimately driving our attention outwards in the first place.

 So, that second point reiterates Nietzche’s.
 I agree with it insofar as having something ‘external’ to put our energies towards does help mitigate any chronically inconvenient daily realities.
 Sometimes this is also about getting perspective, when we find ourselves absorbed by really horrible things in the news that quite rightly make whatever personal ‘dramas’ we have trivial.
 Sometimes people like to concern themselves with someone else’ story to the extent that it becomes a part of their own story (yes, anthropologists might be a little guilty of this, but I know plenty of non-anthros who like to build social rapport by sharing interesting stories of others they’ve known, often without their consent).